Precision-Neurodynamics/optimization_assistant/README.md

 To start the Optimization Assistant, run 'start_optimization_assistant.m'.
 This script will add the necessary code and utilies to your path and start the application.
 ![Slide1](https://user-images.githubusercontent.com/66339367/111886360-7c1ecd00-89a3-11eb-95e6-cf8071b25924.jpeg)

 The user can then either specify a stimulation setting in terms of stimulating cathode and anode, the ampltitude, and the frequency.
-Setting the cathode and anode to the same value is considered Pulse width is currently not implemented
+Setting the cathode and anode to the same value is interpreted as monopolar stimulation between the cathode and the case.
+Pulse width is currently not implemented
 ![Slide2](https://user-images.githubusercontent.com/66339367/111886372-82ad4480-89a3-11eb-86cb-8079bed28544.jpeg)

 Alternatively, 'Set Random' button can be used to generate a random stimulation setting